How Hurricanes Threaten to Unleash Chemical Contamination

 Their concerns were captured in a recent story from the Associated Press.
 Reporters Michael Biesecker and Jason Dearen described how in the immediate aftermath of Harvey, one particular concern was the San Jacinto River Waste Pits site, an ongoing remediation of an old paper-mill waste dump that had once leaked potentially carcinogenic dioxins into the surrounding soil and groundwater.
 The site had been covered by an “armored cap” of a waterproof lining covered with rocks to keep contaminants from further leaking in the case of a flood.

 Biesecker and Dearen also reported that EPA officials had not yet visited the 13 Harvey-affected Superfund sites near Houston.
 The agency claimed the locations had “not been accessible by response personnel,” though Dearen was able to reach most of them by boat and car.
 The EPA criticized the story—and Biesecker personally—after it was published on September 3, though the agency did not dispute specific facts in the team’s reporting.
-On September 6, the EPA and its state partner, the Texas Commission for Environmental Quality, announced that TCEQ had completed initial inspections of most sites.
+On September 6, the EPA and its state partner, the Texas Commission on Environmental Quality, announced that TCEQ had completed initial inspections of most sites.

 David Gray, the acting deputy regional administrator for the EPA’s Region 6 office, which includes Texas, told me evaluations have continued since then.
 “EPA completed site assessments at all 43 Superfund sites affected by the storm,” Gray wrote in an email.
 “Of these sites, two (San Jacinto and U.S. Oil Recovery) require additional assessment efforts.”

 The “armor” part of the armored cap covering the San Jacinto waste pits—the layer of rocks—had been at least partially displaced during the flood, although no damage to the liner itself has been reported so far.
-At the U.S. Oil recovery site in Pasadena, where the EPA has attempted to keep used oil products from entering waterways, crews were working to vacuum flood waters from the facilities, Gray said, adding that “no sheen or odor was observed in the overflowing water.”
+At the U.S. Oil recovery site in Pasadena, where the EPA has attempted to keep used oil products from entering waterways, crews were working to vacuum floodwaters from the facilities, Gray said, adding that “no sheen or odor was observed in the overflowing water.”
 He anticipated that further assessment at both sites would take several days.

 Still, word that no major leaks have been reported may be little comfort to local communities, which already have to plan for low-level contamination incidents and the risk of further contamination thanks to regular (albeit more mundane) flooding in the area.
-Many of those communities tend to fall into TEAS’s “environmental justice” category; marginalized by race, income, or both, they face the greatest dangers from contamination and the longest road to recovery.
+Many of those communities tend to fall into TEJAS’s “environmental justice” category; marginalized by race, income, or both, they face the greatest dangers from contamination and the longest road to recovery.

 Superfund sites aren’t the only polluted zones affected by Harvey.
 There are several Resource Conservation and Recovery Act–managed areas—active dumping or waste sites being managed by the EPA—around Houston, too.
 But Superfund sites contain some of the worst hazards—old plants and dumps that operated before the EPA’s rules were in place—the mitigation of which requires federal oversight and funding.
 Environmentalists told me after Harvey that the agency may not be up to the task, and that its readiness is in decline.